-Adult Day Health Programs (ADH) provide critical health care services to elders and adults with disabilities, including daily registered nursing care, chronic disease management, ongoing medical and preventative health care, case management, family support, and two meals - all for just $58.83 per day!
-(Less than $10 per hour)
+Adult Day Health Programs (ADH) provide critical health care services to elders and adults with disabilities, including daily registered nursing care, chronic disease management, ongoing medical and preventative health care, case management, family support, and two meals – all for the base rate of $62.67 a day!

 Adult Day Health Programs serve as gatekeepers to more expensive health care services, such as emergency room care and hospitalizations, and are extremely cost-effective, helping individuals avoid expensive premature nursing facility or institutional care.

 Adult Day Health Programs improve health care and save the state money.
-The annual cost to MassHealth for a full year of ADH is only $16,900 compared to $76,285 for nursing home care.
-ADH saves the State $59,385 per person each year compared to nursing home care.
+The annual cost to MassHealth for a full year of ADH is only $16,900 compared to $72,270 for nursing home care.
+ADH saves the State $55,370 per person each year compared to nursing home care.
 Adult Day Health services are far less expensive for the state than home health care as well.
-(ADH cost is less than $10/hr.)

 What Services Do Adult Day Health Programs Provide?